quorum1/governance/flows/q-git.md

     - Any partner may flag an issue and they become the first Sponsor of that issue
     - If at least two other partners agree to Co-Sponsor the issue, it goes on the list of "Issues to Resolve"
     - If fewer than three partners agree to Co-Sponsor the issue, then it goes on the list of "Other Issues" and will not be resolved in the first round of resolutions
-    - The Chief Maintainer may veto any issue, but they must do so during a partner review call and allow for debate.
+    - The Steward may veto any issue, but they must do so during a partner review call and allow for debate.
 At any point they may choose to retract a prior veto.
     - The partner review is complete when all changes have been reviewed.
 - **Step 3b - First Resolutions:**
   - The Release Point is responsible for ensuring that the Issues to Resolve are properly documented and assigned to Designatees.